 Financial assets at fair value through profit or loss are derivative instruments not designated as hedging instruments.
-The Group currently does not have any financial assets at fair value through profit or loss.
+The Group currently have one cross currency interest swap contract defined as financial asset at fair value through profit or loss.

 (b) Financial assets at amortised cost